How to Buy a Domain Name Owned by Someone Else

 Is it the project manager around that brand?
 Would it be marketing, CMO, Legal, Business Development, Webmaster, Technology etc?

 It’s a vital step to connect with the correct person, or division within the Company so you don’t spend time spinning your wheels and this is where working with a domain broker can be beneficial.
-They can do the research to identify the owner of the domain and establish contact.
+They can do the research to identify the owner of the domain and establish contact for no additional fee.
+Depending on extension you may find the perfect domain name that works for your org.

 After contact is established, you need to determine whether the asset is indeed available for purchase – and if it is, will it be within your budget?